Xerezanoo/MyCyberWorld/MCW/Ports and Services/Port 3306 - MySQL.md

-MySQL is a protocol which is used by the **mysql** client, MySQL Connectors, and utilities such as mysqldump and mysqlpump.
+MySQL es un protocolo usado para almacenar y manejar las bases de datos en un equipo.

-You can see an example in [[6.
-Sequel]]
+You can see an example in [[2.
+Sequel - MySQL]]